communitiesuk/gov-uk-dash-react-components/README.md

     - Under 'Choose a tag' dropdown, enter 'v&lt;version number&gt;'.
 Click 'Create new tag'
     - Give the tag a release title, this should be the same as the tag name.
     - Give a bullet point list of changes in the "Describe this release" section.
-    - Make sure 'Target' is set to 'main'.
+    - Make sure 'Target' is set to 'master'.
     - Click 'Publish release'.